Written by Dr. Varsha Sharma Kapila

 The size and position of your baby may make your movements difficult.

-By the time you step into third trimester, you must have already been tired of pregnancy and eager to have the delivery.
+By the time you step into the third trimester, you must have already been tired of pregnancy and eager to have the delivery.
 You must try to be positive as soon you shall be holding your baby in your hands.
-Third trimester of pregnancy begins from 28th week onwards.
+The third trimester of pregnancy begins from the 28th week onwards.
 By the time you reach the third trimester, your bump shall be evident.

 Symptoms experienced during the third trimester of pregnancy may differ from woman to woman.
 With pregnancy evolving, most of the symptoms lessen or disappear.

 A few of the symptoms that you may experience during the third trimester of pregnancy are as follows:-

 Extra weight gain during pregnancy shall exert pressure on your back, making it painful.
 Discomfort may be experienced in the pelvis and hips due to the loosening of the ligaments that prepare for labor.

 As your due date approaches, you may notice a yellowish fluid leaking from the nipples.
 This fluid is known as colostrums, which shall nourish your baby in the initial days after birth.

 When your date of delivery is nearing, you may notice thick, clear, or slightly blood-tinged discharge.
 This indicates that your cervix has started dilating, preparing for labor.
 In case you experience a sudden gush of fluid, this indicates the breaking of your water bag.
 Contact your doctor as soon as the water bag breaks.

 Fatigue is experienced in this phase due to additional weight gain, getting up several times during the night to urinate, and anxiety about preparing for a baby.